-Time: Fridays 2:30 - 4:20 PM Mode of Instruction: IN PERSON Room: HN1028 (Hunter North)
+Mode of Instruction: In Person Room: 1028 (Hunter North)

-Lab Instructor: Natalie Monterrosa Email: nmonterrosa@hunter.cuny.edu Office: HN1032 (Hunter North) Office Hours: Tuesdays 11:30 AM- 12:30 PM
+Instructor: Natalie Monterrosa

+Email: nmonterrosa@hunter.cuny.edu

-We can schedule a Zoom meeting based on need and availability.
-Please see me during or after class or send an email with a detailed description of the question or request and we can schedule a date and time to meet.
-Be sure to write the Lab section in the subject line and include your full name in the body of the email.
+Please include the Lab section number in the subject line and include your full name in the body of the email.
 I will try my best to answer all emails within 24 hours, and within 48 hours on the weekends.